PowderKegTech/mushikago/README.md

 # Usage
-1. # ./msfrpc.sh
+1. ./msfrpc.sh
-1. # python3 main goap/actions-it.json ( or goap/actions-ics.json)
+2. python3 main goap/actions-it.json ( or goap/actions-ics.json)

+Recommended to run as root.

 **Acknowledgement:** This code was created for personal use with hosts you able to hack/explore by any of the known bug bounty program.
 Use it at your own risk.